Bryan brothers

-The Bryan brothers, identical twin brothers Bob Bryan and Mike Bryan, are retired American professional doubles tennis players and the most successful duo of all time.
-They were born on April 29, 1978, with Mike being the elder by two minutes.
-The Bryans have won multiple Olympic medals, including the gold in 2012 and have won more professional games, matches, tournaments and Grand Slams than any other men's pairing.
-They held the World No. 1 doubles ranking jointly for 438 weeks (Mike has been ranked Men's Doubles World No. 1 for a total of 506 weeks), which is longer than anyone else in doubles history, and have also enjoyed that World No. 1 ranking together for a record 139 consecutive weeks.
-They have finished as the ATP year-end number 1 doubles team a record 10 times.
-Between 2005 and 2006, they set an Open Era record by competing in seven consecutive men's doubles Grand Slam finals.
+The Bryan brothers, identical twin brothers Bob Bryan and Mike Bryan, are American former professional doubles tennis players.
+The most successful men's doubles team of all time, they won more professional matches, tournaments and majors than any other men's pairing, as well as multiple Olympic medals, including the gold in 2012.
+The Bryans jointly held the world No. 1 doubles ranking for a record 438 weeks, including for a record 139 consecutive weeks.
+They finished as the year-end No. 1 team a record ten times.
+Between 2005 and 2006, they competed in an Open Era record seven consecutive men's doubles major finals.
+The Bryans won 119 doubles titles together, including 16 majors – completing the double career Grand Slam – as well as Olympic gold and bronze medals, four Tour Finals titles, a record 39 Masters events, and were part of the victorious United States Davis Cup team in 2007.
+Alongside Daniel Nestor, the Bryans are the only doubles players to win every major and Masters event, an Olympic gold medal, and the Tour Finals: completing the Big Titles sweep.

-They are also well known for celebrating winning points by chest-bumping each other.
-Some of their success is attributed to their particular brand of twinship: the Bryans are "mirror twins", where one is right-handed (Mike) and the other left-handed (Bob).
+The Bryans success is attributed to their particular brand of twinship: the Bryans are "mirror twins", where one is right-handed (Mike) and the other left-handed (Bob).
 This is advantageous for their court coverage.
 They were coached by David Macpherson between 2005 and 2016.
-In January 2017 they reunited with coach Phil Farmer, who previously trained them to their first grand slam title, the French Open men's doubles.
-In October of 2017, Macpherson and Dr. Dave Marshall Ph.
-D. assumed coaching duties, with Marshall handling day-to-day responsibilities, until the duo retired.
+In January 2017 they reunited with coach Phil Farmer, who previously trained them to their first major title.
+In October 2017, Macpherson and Dr. Dave Marshall assumed coaching duties, with Marshall handling day-to-day responsibilities, until the duo retired.

 Turning pro in 1998, the brothers retired in August 2020, having played (and won) their final match as a team in March of that year.
+They were well known for celebrating winning points by chest-bumping each other.